 I then moved to London and developed my skills as a recording engineer and record producer.

 This also helped me to start developing a side job as a session guitarist.

-I am very careful about the gear I use, especially when it comes to digital gear : avoiding all undesirable artifacts.
+I am very careful about the gear I use to avoid all undesirable artifacts.

 Send me an email through 'Contact' button above and I'll get back to you asap.